 Micro Study 13 – Legato 3

 This is a left hand legato workout using pull-offs in the key of G major.
-It is the third in a series based on idea, built off an idea, borrowed from Joaquin Rodrigo’s Concierto Madrigal for two guitars.
+It is the third in a series built off an idea, borrowed from Joaquin Rodrigo’s Concierto Madrigal for two guitars.
 The idea floats down a single string with pull-offs every two beats.
-Check out the firts two installments of this below.
+Check out the first two installments of this below.